Cayley structures and common knowledge: Coset acyclicity and its structure theory

-The finite set~$\zbar$ represents a set in~\Mf that is spanned by the worlds that have already been pebbled.
-The world~$v$ is a possible next move for~\PII that may not be entirely suitable because it is too close to~$\zbar$, in the sense that~$v$ and~$(\zbar,z_0)$ are not $m$-free.
-In this context $z_0$ plays the r\^ole of the world in~$\zbar$ that is, in some sense, closest to~$v$.

-Freeness, as presented here, is from~\cite{Otto12JACM}.
-It was used there to define a winning strategy for an \EF game played on $n$-acyclic hypergraphs, in order to show a characterisation theorem for guarded logic.
+The main result of this section (Theorem \ref{thm:freeness}) states that sufficiently acyclic and rich \ca structures are $(m,k)$-free.
+Note that the concept of freeness refers to distance in the dual hypergraph of a \ca structure (cf.~Lemma~\ref{le:dualDistance}).
+We shall use dual hypergraphs and freeness criteria in Section~\ref{sec:characterisation} to describe a winning strategy for player~\PII in the \EF game.
+There~$\zbar$ will comprise not just the worlds pebbled so far, but a certain small substructure spanned by the pebbled worlds, and $z_0$ plays the r\^ole of the world in~$\zbar$ that is, in some sense, closest to a newly pebbled world~$v$.
+Freeness was introduced in~\cite{Otto12JACM} to define a winning strategy for an \EF game played on $n$-acyclic hypergraphs, in order to show a characterisation theorem for guarded logic.
 We adapt the idea for our purposes to use it over \ca structures and their dual hypergraphs.
-Essentially, freeness is applied in the same way as in~\cite{Otto12JACM}, but the proof that sufficiently acyclic and sufficiently rich \ca structures are $(m,k)$-free is new here.
+Essentially, freeness is applied in the same way as in~\cite{Otto12JACM}, but the proof that sufficiently acyclic and rich \ca structures are $(m,k)$-free is new here.
 Definition~\ref{def:freeness} speaks about worlds in the \ca structure and about distances in the Gaifman graph of the dual hypergraph.
 Our proof of the freeness theorem finds the desired world~$v^*$, which is far enough away from~$\zbar$ in terms of the dual hypergraph, through constructions on the original \ca structure.